ArsiKhan/ecs-cloudformation/README.md

    - 1 ECS Cluster with Autoscaling Group and Security Groups
    - 1 ECS role for EC2 Instances
    - One ALB with the required Security Groups and Target Groups
+ 5. Browse to the EC2LaunchType/services directory for deploying the ECS services and Task Definitions
+ 6. Create the Services with values as per your liking.
+The following resources would be created in this step:
+   - 2 ECS services
+   - 2 Task Definitions
+   - The second Service Target Group
+   - ALB rules for directing traffic to appropriate services